 After many years in healthcare marketing and then being on the board of Environment Victoria, in addition to conservation and wildlife photography, I now run a science/environmentally focused communication consultancy called The Framing Effect, whose aim is to help people influence more effectively, both with words and with images.

-A governor of the World Wide Fund for Nature (WWF) in Australia, and a member of the Monash Health Human Research Ethics Committee (HREC), you’ll also occasionally find me during semester teaching science communication or the power of imagry at the University of Melbourne and RMIT, or running small photography classes and workshops.
+A governor of the World Wide Fund for Nature (WWF) in Australia, and a member of the Monash Health Human Research Ethics Committee (HREC), you’ll also occasionally find me during semester teaching science communication or the power of imagry at the University of Melbourne and RMIT, or running small photography classes and workshops privately as well as for Nikon Australia.
+I also currently have the privilege to chair the Victorian Alliance for Platypus-Safe Yabby Traps.

 My hope is that the images and information I share will inspire people to stop, think, and treat the world a little more kindly

-Bachelor of Science (Zoology and microbiology), Diploma of Education, Master of Bioethics, Master of Environment.
+Bachelor of Science (zoology and microbiology), Diploma of Education, Grad Dip Bioethics, Master of Bioethics, Master of Environment.

-I share many of my images with selected not-for-profit organisations as well, such as (but not limited to) the World Wide Fund for nature (WWF), the Australian Conservation Foundation, Environment Victoria, Victoria National Parks Association, Conservation Ecology Centre, Dingo Discovery Research Centre, End Extinction International, Wildscreen and Animals Australia.
+I share many of my images with selected not-for-profit organisations as well, such as (but not limited to) the Victoria National Parks Association, Conservation Ecology Centre, Dingo Discovery Research Centre, End Extinction International, Wildscreen and Animals Australia.
 Occasionally I will receive a fee, however I always try to give back more than I get.